 Warm colors tend to feel like they come forward in a painting, whereas, cool colors receded.
 This is what gives the illusion of depth.

 (To understand the difference between color temperature, watch this simplistic youtube video.)

 But to quickly sum up the video, warm colors are reds, oranges, yellows and hues that remind us of sunshine, fire and warmth.

 Cool colors are blues, greens and purples or colors that make us think of grass, water or ice.

 When you use warm and cool colors together in a composition, there is a visual vibration that occurs and a “push and pull” is created.

 However, with this simplistic interpretation of color theory, a problem arises.
 When we apply this theory to RED, specifically, the problem becomes glaringly obvious. (see my blog post The Color Theory Blog Series focusing on JUST RED)

 RED, technically, is a warm color but it can lean towards RED-ORANGE, which is warm or RED-VIOLET which is cool.

 How is it possible that RED can be both – warm or cool?
 And how do you resolve this so that it can be used in a painting?

-Visit my blog post Mixing Paint Colors to find out.
+Visit my blog post How to Mix Paint Colors without Creating Mud to find out.